Peace in Bethel Ministry

 WALKING WORTHY OF THE LORD

-“That you may walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the knowledge of God.”
-(Colossians 1:10)
+“That you may walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the knowledge of God; strengthened with all might, according to His glorious Power, for all patience and longsuffering with joy; giving thanks to the Father Who has qualified us to be partakers of the inheritance of the saints in the light.”
+(Colossians 1:10-12)

 Revd.
 Sidney Elijah Adenaike Ph.D